julioccorderoc/datamapper/README.md

 ### Why?

-- **Lazyness**: integrating two simple APIs should be as easy as defining their schemas (or asking ChatGPT to do it for you).
+- **Lazyness**: integrating two simple APIs should be as easy as defining their schemas (or asking an LLM to do it for you).
 - **DRY**: Don't repeat yourself.
 If you have the model schema, why bother with something else?

 ### Other solutions?